User manual

 If you are dissatisfied with the stability of the Trial version, the Full version will not work better in the same conditions, because the conditions don't allow the software to work reliably.
 In such case, please check your system for the suitability, and learn about streaming stability guidelines.

-You need as many cables as many independent audio signals you want to pass between applications:
+You need as many cables as many independent audio signals you want to pass between applications in certain direction:

 How much is sound latency with VAC?